Dazzle Vision: Influences, concepts, and musical styles

-Maiko and Takuro began the band as an outlet for creation which is a part of the band's concept.
-The entire concept of the band was "Children Create The World" and was also a part of their logo.
-Drawing on outside sources Dazzle Vision grew its style.
-While basic influences from Western culture have impacted the band, several famous bands such as Within Temptation, Black Sabbath, and Metallica have shaped the sound and style of Dazzle Vision.
+Siblings Maiko and Takuro began the band with the concept of "Children Create The World".
+Dazzle Vision developed its style with influences from Western culture such as Within Temptation, Black Sabbath, and Metallica.
+The band regularly incorporated English into their lyrics.

 While the band self-described themselves as Screamo-Pop, they branched out into many different music genres such as alternative metal, hard rock, melodic death metal, progressive rock, glam metal, pop, post-hardcore, screamo and forerunners of kawaii metal.
 The band's albums each have a new distinct sound different from the last.
 Among the Japanese alternative scene, Dazzle Vision made an impact, mixing their strong vocals, dark riffs, and powerhouse screamo rants.

 Discography

 Albums

 Dazzle Vision produced five studio albums, an EP, and a greatest hits.
 Each album has a different sound from the last, with the most predominate sound being alternative metal.